PaulWay/cell-balancer-v1/README.md

 http://www.mdpi.com/1996-1073/6/4/2149/pdf‎

-and has been around since at least 2001 (see Moore, S.W.; Schneider, P.J.
-"A Review of Cell Equalization Methods for Lithium Ion and Lithium Polymer Battery Systems".
+and has been around since at least 2001 (see Moore, S.W.; Schneider, P.J. *A Review of Cell Equalization Methods for Lithium Ion and Lithium Polymer Battery Systems*.
 In Proceedings of the SAE 2001 World Congress, Detroit, MI, USA, 5–8 March 2001.).

 In its simplest sense, it means connecting a capacitor across the